Addiction and Depression: What’s the Connection and How Do I Get Help?

 Around 17 million adults in America have a dual diagnosis – meaning that they have both a mental health condition and a substance use disorder.
 Among these individuals, less than 18 percent get the help that they need.
 Therapeutic techniques that are helpful to treat someone with a dual-diagnosis issue include cognitive-behavioral therapy (CBT) and dialectical behavioral therapy (DBT).

 Cognitive-behavioral therapy focuses on replacing cognitive distortions – irrational and negative thought patterns common in depression.
 Dialectical behavioral therapy is a form of CBT that focuses on learning coping mechanisms that address addiction and mental health issues.
-Cognitive-behavioral therapy is typically paid for by health insurance, as it is currently a primary technique to treat depression, and is scientifically proven to be the most effective.
+Cognitive-behavioral therapy, a widely used and effective treatment for depression, is often covered by health insurance, although coverage can vary.

 Managing Multiple Mental Health Issues and Addiction

-A term similar to dual-diagnosis disorder you may have heard of is comorbidity – which is more general and refers to having multiple psychological diagnoses at a time.
+A term similar to dual-diagnosis disorder you may have heard of is comorbidity – a term that refers to the co-occurrence of two or more disorders, which can include a combination of mental health disorders and/or substance use disorders.
 A substance use disorder or addiction problem does not have to be one of the conditions.
 This can refer to, for example, someone with bipolar disorder and anxiety and is not the same as having a dual-diagnosis disorder.
 (National Institute on Drug Abuse).

 It is possible, however, to have more than one psychiatric condition and a substance use disorder.
-You will find out your diagnosis after you participate in your psychological evaluation.
-This will occur during your introduction to treatment and assist both you and your provider to recognize the issues that need to be addressed as well as the best ways in which to do so.
+A diagnosis is typically determined after a comprehensive psychological evaluation, which assesses various mental health and substance use concerns.
+This will occur during your introduction to treatment and assist both you and your provider in recognizing the issues that need to be addressed as well as the best ways in which to do so.

 Resources to Manage Addiction and Mental Illness

 If you are having an emergency, dial 911.
 There are also toll-free hotlines that refer you to treatment options that will be most beneficial to you.
 You may contact the National Alliance on Mental Illness (NAMI) Helpline by dialing 1-800-950-NAMI.
 If you are in crisis and need to speak with someone immediately and it is not a medical emergency, you may also text the name “NAMI” to 741741.
-The National Suicide Prevention Hotline is available 24/7 and can be reached by contacting 1-800-273-8255 from the United States.
+The National Suicide Prevention Lifeline, offering 24/7 support, can be reached at 1-800-273-TALK (8255) in the United States.

 Dual-Diagnosis Treatment at Recovery Unplugged